Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 	sessions 2

- Once your inside the session start by verifying that we have esclated to NT Authority/System.
+ Once your inside the session start by verifying that we have escalated to NT Authority/System.
 Run the "getsystem" command to confirm this.

     getsystem

-Run the "ps" Comand and lets take a look at the running process list.
+Run the "ps" Command and lets take a look at the running process list.

     ps